How Do We Relationship?: Publication

-How Do We Relationship is written and illustrated by Tamifull.
-It began publication in Shogakukan's MangaONE and Ura Sunday web platforms on August 17, 2018.
-Shogakukan has compiled its chapters into individual tankōbon volumes.
-The first volume was released on January 11, 2019.
-As of August 19, 2022, nine volumes have been published.
+How Do We Relationship, written and illustrated by Tamifull, was first distributed as a doujinshi at COMITIA in 2018, and later began serialization in Shogakukan's MangaONE and Ura Sunday web platforms on August 17 of that same year, under their female-oriented "Ura Sunday Joshi-bu" (裏サンデー女子部) label.
+The series finished serialization on March 14, 2025.
+Shogakukan collected its chapters in 14 tankōbon volumes, released from January 11, 2019, to April 17, 2025.

 In North America, Viz Media announced the English language release of the manga in October 2019.
 The first volume was released on June 9, 2020.
+On May 9, 2023, Viz Media launched their Viz Manga digital manga service, with the series' chapters receiving simultaneous English publication in North America as they are released in Japan.

-Volume list
+Volumes

 Reception

-In 2019, How Do We Relationship? was nominated for the 5th Next Manga Awards in the digital category and placed 13th out of 50 nominees.
+In 2019, How Do We Relationship? was nominated for the fifth Next Manga Awards in the digital category and placed 13th out of 50 nominees.